 Subheaders are crucial to your blogs.
 79% of people scan read blog content, and only 16% of readers will read your entire blog.

-Your subheaders will help people scan and find the bits of your blog that answers what they’re most interested in.
+Your subheaders will help people scan and find the bits of your blog that answers what they’re looking for.

 Write subheaders that tell both the reader and Google what’s in your blog’s next few paragraphs.
-If appropriate, try and use your focus or secondary keywords in a couple.
+If appropriate, try and use your focus, secondary keywords or synonyms in a couple.
 You can read more about formatting your blog post for optimum user experience here.

 The Meta Title and Meta Description of your blog post is the bit that shows up on the Google search list.